 (f) Cash and Cash Equivalents: Cash and cash equivalents consists of cash and temporary investments with original maturities of three months or less.

 (g) Accounts Receivable: Accounts receivable consists primarily of receivables from our customers arising from the sale of our products, and we generally do not require collateral from our customers.
 We actively monitor our exposure to credit risk through the use of credit approvals and credit limits.
-At September 27, 2014, our net accounts receivable was $68.2 million, consisting of $71.4 million in accounts receivable and $3.2 million in reserves.
-At September 28, 2013, our net accounts receivable was $68.0 million, consisting of $71.0 million in accounts receivable and $3.0 million in reserves.
 At June 29, 2013, our net accounts receivable was $74.4 million, consisting of $76.2 million in accounts receivable and $1.8 million in reserves.
+At June 30, 2012, our net accounts receivable was $73.3 million, consisting of $75.6 million in accounts receivable and $2.3 million in reserves.

 We estimate the net collectibility of our accounts receivable and establish an allowance for doubtful accounts based upon this assessment.
 In situations where we are aware of a specific customer’s inability to meet its financial obligation, such as in the case of a bankruptcy filing, a specific reserve for bad debts is recorded against amounts due to reduce the net recognized receivable to the amount reasonably expected to be collected.
 For all other customers, reserves are determined through analysis of the aging of accounts receivable balances, historical bad debts, customer concentrations, customer credit-worthiness, current economic trends and changes in customer payment terms.
 In addition, reserves are established for other concessions that have been extended to customers, including advertising, markdowns and other accommodations, net of historical recoveries.
 These reserves are determined based upon historical deduction trends and evaluation of current market conditions.
-Bad debt expense was less than 1% of net sales in fiscal year 2014, the transition period ended September 28, 2013 and fiscal years 2013 and 2012.
+Bad debt expense was less than 0.1%, 0.1% and 0.1%, of net sales in 2013, 2012 and 2011, respectively.

 (h) Inventories: We state inventories at the lower of cost or market using the first-in, first-out method.
 Inventory cost includes materials, labor and manufacturing overhead on manufactured inventory, and all direct and associated costs, including inbound freight, to acquire sourced products.
 We regularly review inventory quantities on hand and record reserves for obsolescence, excess quantities, irregulars and slow moving inventory based on historical selling prices, current market conditions, and forecasted product demand to reduce inventory to its net realizable value.
 See Note 2(x) for further information regarding yarn procurements.

-During the December quarter of fiscal year 2012, we recorded a $16.2 million lower of cost or market write-down on the inventory in the basics segment and its firm purchase commitments for yarn, resulting from historically high cotton prices in inventory costs combined with declining selling prices.
+During the second quarter of fiscal year 2012, we recorded a $16.2 million lower of cost or market write-down on the inventory in the basics segment and its firm purchase commitments for yarn resulting from historically high cotton prices in its inventory costs combined with declining selling prices.
 The estimation of the total write-down involved management judgments and assumptions including assumptions regarding future selling price forecasts, the allocation of raw materials between business units, the estimated costs to complete, disposal costs and a normal profit margin.
-The inventory and yarn firm purchase commitments associated with this inventory write-down were sold during our fiscal year 2012.
+The inventory and yarn firm purchase commitments associated with this inventory write-down was sold during our fiscal year 2012.

 (i) Property, Plant and Equipment: Property, plant and equipment are stated at cost.
 We depreciate and amortize our assets on a straight-line method over the estimated useful lives of the assets, which range from three to twenty-five years.
 Leasehold improvements are amortized over the shorter of the lease term or the estimated useful life of the improvements.
 Assets that we acquire under non-cancelable leases that meet the criteria of capital leases are capitalized in property, plant and equipment and amortized over the useful lives of the related assets.
 When we retire or dispose of assets, the costs and accumulated depreciation or amortization are removed from the respective accounts and we recognize any related gain or loss.
 Repairs and maintenance costs are charged to expense when incurred.
 Major replacements that substantially extend the useful life of an asset are capitalized and depreciated.